What Did the Early Church Teach About Idols and Icons?

 And concerning piety He says, "Thou shalt have no other gods before me.
 Thou shalt not make unto thee any graven image, or any likeness of anything that is in heaven above, or that is in the earth beneath, or that is in the water under the earth: thou shalt not bow down thyself to them, nor serve them: for I am the LORD thy God" ...Of this divine law, then, Moses, who also was God's servant (Theophilus of Antioch.
 To Autolycus, Book III, Chapter IX.
 Translated by Marcus Dods, A.M.
 Excerpted from Ante-Nicene Fathers, Volume 2.
 Edited by Alexander Roberts & James Donaldson.
 American Edition, 1885.
 Online Edition Copyright © 2004 by K. Knight).

-Other second century writers, though they were probably not in the true Church of God, such as Justin Martyr, Irenaeus, and Tertullian also wrote against idols.
+Other second century writers, though they were probably not in the true Church of God, such as Justin Martyr, Irenaeus, Athenagoras, and Tertullian also wrote against idols.

 And that these promises the calling from among the Gentiles should inherit, to whom also the new testament was opened up, Isaiah says thus:

-These things saith the God of Israel: In that day a man shall trust in his Maker, and his eyes shall look to the Holy One of Israel: and they shall not trust in altars, nor in the work of their own hands, which their fingers have made.
 For very plainly this was said of such as have forsaken idols and believed in God our Maker through the Holy One of Israel.
 And the Holy One of Israel is Christ: and He became visible to men, and to Him we look eagerly and behold Him; and we trust not in altars, nor in the works of our hands.

 (Irenaeus, St., Bishop of Lyon.
 Translated from the Armenian by Armitage Robinson.
 The Demonstration of the Apostolic Preaching, Chapter 91.
 Wells, Somerset, Oct.
 1879.
 As published in SOCIETY FOR PROMOTING CHRISTIAN KNOWLEDGE.
 NEW YORK: THE MACMILLAN CO, 1920).